|

-Both can be used for solar cooking and solar hot water heating. |
+Both types of lenses can be used for solar cooking and boiling water. |

 ||||||

-| There are two basic types of Fresnel lenses, Linear and Spot.
-Both lenses look identical to the naked eye in terms of the circular Fresnel pattern but a Spot lens will always appear more transparent.
-Spot lenses produce a very small tight beam at optimal focal length and are generally more powerful size for size.
-Linear lenses produce a long flat beam ranging from 1 inch high by 3 inches wide up to 1" x 12".
-There are the specific acrylics that are UV Stabilized.
-I have tested several styles for 2+ years.
-Linear Fresnel Lens Advantages: Less chance of damaging equipment if liquid evaporates Long beam can be spread the length of a pipe Powers a Steam Engine slower but more safely Disadvantages: More opaque due to physical nature, less light (power) transferred to project Cannot be used for melting metals Spot Fresnel Lens Advantages: High power heat transfer (available in Crystal Clear Acrylic perfection cutting) Can be set to less of a focal length (ideal for cooking) Melts copper and many other materials Powers a Sterling Engine and Steam Engine Disadvantages: Instant flame and work hazard Equipment damage Does not spread over a pipe surface evenly BUY A HUGE FRESNEL LENS |
+There are three types of Fresnel lenses, linear, spot, and continuous linear.
+Linear and spot lenses look similar in terms of the circular Fresnel pattern but a spot lens may appear more transparent.
+Spot lenses produce a very small tight focal pattern at the optimal focal length and are generally more powerful size for size.
+Linear lenses produce a longer flat focal pattern ranging from 1 inch high by 3 inches wide up to 8 inches wide.
+Continuous linear lenses are rarely used for solar and produce a thin flat beam the length of the lens much like a parabolic trough.
+Optically stable UV inhibitors are required for lenses experiencing solar exposure to the sun or the materials will deteriorate rapidly with sun exposure.
+Linear Fresnel Lens Advantages: Less chance of damaging equipment if liquid evaporates Long beam can be spread the length of a pipe Powers a Steam Engine slower but more safely Disadvantages: More opaque due to physical nature, less light (power) transferred to project Cannot be used for melting metals Beam NOT continuous Linear like a trough (1" tall x 3" - 6" wide optimal) Spot Fresnel Lens Advantages: High power heat transfer (available in Crystal Clear Acrylic perfection cutting) Can be set to less of a focal length (ideal for cooking) Melts copper and many other materials Powers a Sterling Engine and Steam Engine Disadvantages: Instant flame and work hazard Equipment damage Does not spread over a pipe surface evenly BUY A HUGE FRESNEL LENS |

 LINEAR FRESNEL LENS SPOT FRESNEL LENS |